Primary PE and Sports Funding

 Purpose of Funding

-Schools have to spend the PE and sport funding on improving their provision of PE and sport, we will have the freedom to choose how we do this.
+Schools have to spend the PE and sports funding on improving their provision of PE and sport, we will have the freedom to choose how we do this.

 Improve the quality and breadth of PE and sport provision